LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Methodology

 \subsection{Sensor Fabrication}

-Fabricating the two gel layers of \sensor requires several auxiliary molds and temporary inserts to form accurate internal boundaries, as illustrated in Fig.~\ref{fig:sensor_fabrication}.
+Most components of \sensor are straightforward to fabricate: the shell and mounts are 3D-printed with black PLA, the acrylic window is laser-cut from $1.5~\text{mm}$ acrylic sheet, the LED board is made by FPCB services, and the camera is off-the-shelf.
+The only nontrivial steps are casting the two gel layers, which require auxiliary molds and temporary inserts to define accurate internal boundaries (Fig.~\ref{fig:sensor_fabrication}).

-\textbf{Transparent gel.} The transparent gel is cast from Silicones Inc\textsuperscript{\textregistered} XP-565 silicone (mixing ratio 10:1, shore A27), chosen for its high clarity and stable mechanical properties.
-The acrylic window, laser-cut from $1.5 \text{mm}$ acrylic sheet, is installed inside the 3D-printed black PLA shell.
-To create a sealed cavity for casting the transparent silicone, the LED mount geometry is temporarily modified by filling its original LED recess with a solid insert (labeled~0 in Fig.~\ref{fig:sensor_fabrication}(a)) so that no silicone leaks into the LED compartment.
-Two additional 3D-printed molds (labeled~1 and~2) are stacked around the shell to reserve the perimeter region occupied by the future black gel.
+\textbf{Transparent gel.} We choose Silicones Inc\textsuperscript{\textregistered} XP-565 silicone (cured hardness Shore~A27) to make the transparent gel.
+The acrylic window is installed in the shell to form a sealed container for casting.
+To prevent silicone leakage into the LED compartment, we temporarily fill the LED recess with a solid insert (mold~0 in Fig.~\ref{fig:sensor_fabrication}(a)).
+Two additional 3D-printed molds (labeled~1 and~2) are stacked around the shell to reserve the perimeter volume occupied by the future black gel.

-Before pouring the transparent silicone, a high-absorption black pigment (Black~2.0) is brushed onto the relevant inner surfaces of the shell (labeled~A in Fig.~\ref{fig:sensor_fabrication}(a)) to more closely approximate the idealized absorbing boundaries assumed in Section~\ref{subsec:sensing_principle}.
-To ensure strong bonding between the acrylic window and the cured silicone, a thin layer of silicone adhesive (Smooth-On\textsuperscript{\textregistered} Sil-Poxy) is brushed onto the acrylic face that will contact the gel (labeled~B in Fig.~\ref{fig:sensor_fabrication}(a)).
-After preparing these surfaces, degassed XP-565 silicone is poured into the cavity until it completely fills the interior of the shell.
-It takes about 4~hours for the silicone to fully cure on a heated 3D-printer bed maintained at \(50\,^\circ\mathrm{C}\).
+Before pouring, we brush a high-absorption black pigment onto the relevant inner shell surfaces (region~A in Fig.~\ref{fig:sensor_fabrication}(a)) to better approximate the light-absorbing boundary condition.
+To ensure strong bonding at the gel-acrylic interface, we apply a thin layer of silicone adhesive (Smooth-On\textsuperscript{\textregistered} Sil-Poxy) to the acrylic face labeled~B. We then degas and pour the XP-565 mixture until the cavity is fully filled, and cure it for $\sim$4~hours on a heated 3D-printer bed at $50^\circ\mathrm{C}$.